Debugging slow bash startup files

 [ -n "$PS1" ] && source ~/.bash_profile;

-Upon restarting bash, this produces (a lot of) output in /tmp/timestamps
+Upon restarting bash, this produces (a lot of) output in /tmp/timestamps, and

 each line contains an incremental timestamp, like so: